florescss14/Photo-Search-App/README.md

 npm install
 npm start
 ```
+If the page does not popup right away you can click [here](http://localhost:3000/)
 ## Usage

 App will start with 10 photos on the homepage by default.
 User can move to next and previous page using existing buttons.